 Montana's landscape is extremely diverse, with a complex mix of differing prey bases, land ownership, land uses, social tolerance levels, and potential for conflict.
-Wolf presence is encouraged on large contiguous blocks of public land, managed primarily as backcountry areas (e.g., National Forest or Wilderness areas) or national parks where there is the least potential for conflict with livestock or big game hunting opportunities.
+Wolf presence is encouraged on large contiguous blocks of public land, managed primarily as backcountry areas or national parks where there is the least potential for conflict with livestock or big game hunting opportunities.
 Wolf packs in areas of mixed public and private lands will be managed similarly to that of other free-ranging wildlife in Montana and will depend on wolf population status, type and severity of conflict, land ownership, and social tolerance.
-While this plan will guide-help inform how FWP management-manages of wolves, some agency discretion and flexibility will be exercised to accommodate the unique attributes of each pack, its history, the site-specific characteristics of its home range, landowner preferences, or other factors that cannot be reasonably predicted at this time.
+While this plan will guide FWP management of wolves, some agency discretion and flexibility will be exercised to accommodate the unique attributes of each pack, its history, the site-specific characteristics of its home range, landowner preferences, or other factors that cannot be reasonably predicted at this time.
 Management flexibility will be crucial in addressing all of the public interests that surround wolves.